ajouve/ajouve.github.io/_posts/2015-12-20-oauth-microservice-symfony.markdown

 comments: true
 ---

-The goal of this tutorial is to create two Symfony2 application using an API secured by OAuth2 to communicate.
+The goal of this tutorial is to create two Symfony2 applications using an API secured by OAuth2 to communicate.
-We will create an application to get the current date and an other one to display the time calling a micro service.
+We will create an application to get the current date and an other one to display the time.

 ## Requirements